 - Depending on which option you choose within the art plans – you can allow for one or two 45-minute art periods per week.

 - Choose to study the composers and listen to their music or

 - Enhance your music study with suggested books

-How we use Harmony Fine Arts Plans in our home: we adopted Angie and her boys at Petra School’s Wednesday habit of artist and composer study.
+We adopted Angie and her boys at Petra School’s Wednesday habit of artist and composer study.
 All this means is that we push back the dishes from lunch.
-I open up the Harmony Fine Art Plans on my computer.
+I open up the Homeschool Fine Art Plans on my computer.
 I turn on the music of the composer we are studying.
 Or I click over to the optional online listening of Classics for Kids.
 We might work on a notebook page while listening.

 Next, depending on the day, I might click over to view artwork of the artist we are studying.
 We may follow with an artist notebook page or a Draw Squad lesson.
 This takes 15 to 30 minutes once a week.
 But building a weekly habit has tuned us all in and made us want more the rest of the week.

 - “Can we play that again?
 I really like it.”
 14-year-old

 - Six-year-old whistling along to Beethoven’s 9th Symphony when I turn on the classical music just for listening fun.

 The Many Benefits of Homeschool Art and Music Study:

 - Made by a homeschool mom to meet a need.